-How can greenhouse foggers be used as part of an IMP plan to effectively manage pests?
+How can greenhouse foggers be used as part of an IPM plan to effectively manage pests?

 Maintaining healthy plants is essential in managing potential infestation and controlling pest populations.
 In a similar manner to that of a human immune system, plants have their own defense that becomes stronger as they built up immunity to pests and diseases.
 A well thought out workflow for foliage and soil sustenance will help healthy plants fight off pests.

 A high-pressure automated greenhouse misting system can help.
 Operating at pressures of 1000 psi+, Koolfog produces a dense fog with billions of micron-sized water droplets that can completely penetrate the plant canopy, reaching into the furthest crevices.
 IPM agents can be infused directly into the fog on a schedule.